Aryan-0001/Celestify/README.md

 <img src="https://github.com/user-attachments/assets/e76ac3ea-b2fa-4cff-b6b1-30c0b91bd159" width="250" height="250" style="border-radius: 50" />

 **Celestify** is an early-stage astronomy app built with Flutter, aiming to become your smart stargazing companion.
-It's still in development and not yet fully functional — but big things are coming!
+It's still in development and not yet fully functional, but big things are coming!

 ---